ByLiZhao/cpp_watchlist/README.md

-# cpp_watchlist
+# C++ Tools and Libraries
-Below are some C++ libraries I find useful.
+Below are some C++ tools and libraries I find useful.

 - This repository is created for my own reference.
 - I want to keep the list as short as possible.
-- Some items are not C++ libraies themselves, but are important to work with C++ projects, thus also included.
+- I have not tried all of them.

 ## package manager
 1. [spack](https://github.com/spack/spack).
 Spack is to C++ what `venv` to Python.